Speed Up Zig-Zag: Speed Up Zig-Zag

 \begin{assumption} Assume that for the refresh rates there exists $\bar{\gamma}$ such that for all $i \in \{ 1,...,d \}, (x,\theta) \in E$ , $\gamma_i(x,\theta_{-i})=\gamma_i(x) \leq \bar{\gamma}$.\\ Furthermore, assume that there exists $R>0$ and $A>0$ so that for all $x \notin B(0,R) $

 \end{assumption}

-\begin{remark} In the setting of original Zig-Zag, \cite{bierkens.roberts.zitt:2019} assumes that $\| \nabla U(x) \|_1 \xrightarrow{\| x \| \rightarrow \infty} \infty$ in order to prove exponential ergodicity.
-Note that in the setting of the normal Zig-Zag $\sum_{i=1}^d|A_i(x)|=\| \nabla U(x) \|_1$, therefore Assumption \ref{ass.lyapunov:1} can be seen as a more relaxed version of the assumption of \cite{bierkens.roberts.zitt:2019}. \end{remark} When all refresh rates are zero, then $\bar{\gamma}=0$, (\ref{non.decay.of.rates:1}) means that the overall switching rate is bounded away from zero, which seems essential in order to gain exponential ergodicity.
-More generally, the $A_i$'s describe the intention of the algorithm to switch from a direction leading to lower density areas, while $\gamma_i$'s describe the intention of the algorithm to switch direction for a random reason.
-Large values of $\gamma_i$ would lead the algorithm to a Random Walk behaviour (see also \cite{bierkens.duncan:17}) and might decrease the convergence rate.
-Therefore, (\ref{non.decay.of.rates:1}) could be seen as a quantitative upper bound for the refresh rate.
+\begin{remark} When all refresh rates are zero, then $\bar{\gamma}=0$ and (\ref{non.decay.of.rates:1}) means that the overall switching rate is bounded away from zero, which seems essential in order to gain exponential ergodicity.
+More generally, the $A_i$'s describe the intention of the algorithm to switch from a direction leading to lower density areas, while the $\gamma_i$'s describe the intention of the algorithm to switch direction randomly.
+Large values of $\gamma_i$ would lead the algorithm to a random walk behaviour (see also \cite{bierkens.duncan:17}) and might decrease the convergence rate.
+Therefore, (\ref{non.decay.of.rates:1}) could be seen as a quantitative upper bound for the refresh rate. \end{remark}